vmimicrobiome/vmimicrobiome.github.io/index.md

 Alpha and beta biodiversity
 ----------------------------------------------------
-Rob already gave you a great overview of alpha and beta diversity prior to the workshop.
-You can rewatch those videos [here](https://youtu.be/CQaFT_vVQvw).
+Rob gave a great overview of alpha and beta diversity.
+You can watch those videos [here](https://youtu.be/CQaFT_vVQvw).
 Briefly, **alpha diversity** measures within-sample diversity, while **beta diversity** measure between-sample diversity.
 [There are many metrics (ways to measure) alpha and beta diversity.](https://forum.qiime2.org/t/alpha-and-beta-diversity-explanations-and-commands/2282) Some take phylogeny into account, while others do not.
 Some are based on presence/absence of microbes, and others account for abundance.

 #### Alpha diversity
 1. Navigate back to the "Analysis Overview" screen.
 Under the "Community Profiling" section, select "Alpha-diversity analysis".